maxdug/maxdug.github.io/maxduggan/index.md

 <div class="content third" markdown="1">
 # **Max Duggan** Portfolio
-My personal branding uses a black & White color scheme, this was an intuitive choice, it allows the work to show it's true colors and provided differentiation from most portfolios I've seen.
-The logo started with concept of making my name out of a continuous folded line.
-This wordmark then defined the shape of the logo by pulling out the angles of the line.
+For my personal site branding, I used a black & White color scheme to make the work content pop.
+I made the original logo by drawing my name out of a continuous folded line, and then defining a custom shape by pulling out the angles of the line.
 </div>

 <div class="content half"><a class="max" rel="group" href="logo-variation.jpg" ><img src="logo-variation.jpg" alt=" "/></a></div>